luciepienne/b03_api_real_estate/README.md

 # FastApiBriefRealEstate

-First coding FastAPi request for Real Estate Agency
+First coding FastAPi request for a Real Estate Agency.

 ***